Chapter 1 : Diaries and Conversations

 To my utmost delight, the guys stopped and James Potter opened the door.
 Well of course James Potter opened the door; he always has to be in the center of everything, including girls’ interests.
 He’s not a bad guy, just way too cocky and popular for his own good.

 “Hey ladies, did you miss me?”
 James said with a smirk.
-“Oh sorry, stupid question, of course
+“Oh sorry, stupid question, of course you missed me!”

 “Shut up James,” Molly said to her cousin, looking up from her roll of parchment.

 James groaned.
 “Are you seriously doing homework, Molly?
 You do realize that we aren’t even that close to Hogwarts yet,don’t you?”

 “You’ll be sorry when I’m done with this and you’re scrambling to finish it,” Molly sniffed and began writing primly on her essay again.